Muda-Dev/bava-pay-api-documentation/docs/intro.md

 sidebar_position: 1
 ---

-# New Age OpenAPIs
+# Muda Pay API Documentation

 ## Introduction

-This documentation presents all the service APIs that New Age makes available.

-They cover our **Payout Payments**, **Collection Payments**, and **Multi-Currency Payment Solutions** across the WORLD.
+This document provides information about the Muda Payments API endpoints that are available for third-party integration.
+The API allows you to process **payments**, **check balances**, and **manage transactions**.

 ---